Jodie Winning

 When she’s not hiding behind her desk, you’ll find Jodie pottering around in her garden and spending time with her young family exploring the great outdoors.

-You can contact Jodie with any accounts payable or receivable, or general administrative queries.
+You can contact Jodie with any accounts or general queries.

 What’s a common question you get from clients?